Maryborough (Vic.)

 Maryborough features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 58.2% of all households, including 16.3% couples with children, 28.2% couples without children, and 12.6% single parent families.
-Non-family households comprise the remaining 41.8%, with lone person households at 39.0% and group households making up 2.9%.
-The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.4.
+Non-family households account for the remaining 41.8%, with lone person households at 39.0% and group households comprising 2.9% of the total.
+The median household size is 2.1 people, which is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households